KravchenkoYuliia/cpp42/cpp_module_09/ex00/README.md

-# ./btc input.txt
+# ./btc data/input.txt

 ## You have to create a program which outputs the value of a certain amount of bitcoin on a certain date
 This program must use a database in csv format which will represent bitcoin price over time.
-This database is provided with this subject -> data.csv
+This database is provided with this subject -> data/data.csv

  	csv
 	Comma-separated values (CSV) is a plain text data format for storing tabular data where the fields (values) of a record are separated by a comma and each record is a line (i.e. newline separated).